Last updated 11/06/20

 Sources of information and guidance for those supporting people with neurological conditions

-The Association for British Neurologists’ guidelines on COVID-19 for people with neurological conditions, their doctors and carers have been published and are regularly being updated.
+The Association for British Neurologists’ (ABN) guidelines on COVID-19 for people with neurological conditions, their doctors and carers have been published and are regularly being updated.
 The guidance covers assessment of risk, which conditions leave people more at risk, information relating to immunosurpression, and advice relating to specific neurological disease groups.
-The ABN has also provided links to patient groups’ websites.

 The UK Government Guidance on social distancing for everyone in the UK defines who is deemed most at risk from COVID-19 infection.
 This includes people aged under 70 with chronic neurological conditions such as Parkinson’s disease, motor neurone disease, multiple sclerosis (MS), a learning disability or cerebral palsy.